Fraud Blocker

 When dismissal is not possible, a negotiation for the reduction of charges is an available option.

-Contact North Carolina Domestic Violence Defense Attorney
+Contact a North Carolina Domestic Violence Defense Attorney

-Charges for domestic violence come with severe consequences that not only include prison time but also difficulty in employment, housing, and even family relationships.
-If you are facing criminal charges, and they are related to incidents classified as domestic violence, you deserve the help of an experienced and knowledgeable criminal defense attorney.
-There is little doubt you will have extensive questions about the impacts of the charges and the potential penalties you face.
-At Doug Edwards Law, our attorneys are ready to answer your questions.
-We can review the facts of your case and help you understand the best options available to you.
+There is little doubt you likely have extensive questions about the impacts of the charges and the potential penalties you face.
+At Edwards Law, our attorneys are ready to answer your questions.
+We can review the facts of your case and help you understand the strongest options available to you.
 Contact our offices today and get the help that you deserve.

 Request a